lemnos/theme.sh/README.md

 theme.sh Solarized_Darcula
 ```

-Note that if a theme with the same name already exists it will be overwritten.
+If a theme with the same name already exists it will be overwritten.

+Note that adding themes requires write access to the script and may require `sudo` for system-wide installations.

 If you find a theme that is already not included in the script you are encouraged to submit a PR (see CONTRIBUTING.md).